What You Need to Know About Machining and Fabrication? A Complete Guide

 Common machining techniques include:

-• Grinding: Uses an abrasive wheel to smooth surfaces or refine shapes (often for finishing touches).
+• Grinding: Uses an abrasive wheel to smooth surfaces or refine shapes, often for finishing touches.

-Fabrication: Additive/Formative Assembly for Larger Structures
+Fabrication: Additive or Formative Assembly for Larger Structures

 Common fabrication techniques include:

 Choosing between machining and fabrication depends on your project’s goals, size, and precision needs.
-The table below breaks down their critical differences:
+The table below breaks down their critical differences.

 FactorMachiningFabrication